capitalpb/advent_of_code_2022/README.md

 the calculation, but oh well.
 This way works and gets me 2 stars closer to completion.
 I may revisit this one at a later date and find a more elegant approach.

+## Day 3
+Wow.
+What feels like a pretty simple problem has turned into a convoluted mess of code.
+I originally tried Part 1 by splitting the string in half and converting each half into a `HashSet` so I could use the `intersection()` method to find the shared character.
+This ended up turning into a mess of dereferencing and odd code that was not pleasant to look at.
+I might just be too lacking in my understanding of Rust at this point to pull that solution off cleanly.
+Maybe I'll come back to it later and try again.

+Using a simple for loop to check the characters turned out much nicer to look at.
+Maybe my first solution was just too overcomplicated when the basics work.

+Finding the `chunk()` method on the `Vec<>` type was also quite nice here.
+Really saved some work in having to have another loop going through three items at a time and keeping track of indexes.